andreas-mausch/rust-rest-api-with-database/README.md

 # TODO

-- Create `diesel migration` scripts for the user table
 - Store three default users in the database
 - Run migrations at the start of the application
-- Create new endpoints /users/1 and /users/all and connect them to the database
 - Add field `created_at: NaiveDateTime` (chrono)

 # Development